Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor

 \subsection{Spectroscopy}

 We obtained a moderate-resolution optical spectrum on 2021 March 7.3, more than 5~yr after the explosion, with the Blue Channel Spectrograph at MMT Observatory on Mount Hopkins in Arizona.
 We used a 1200\,l~mm$^{-1}$ grating with a central wavelength of 6362~\AA\ and a $1\farcs0$ slit.
 This provides a wavelength coverage of $5700$--$7000$~\AA\ and a resolving power of $\mathcal{R}=4500$.
 As SN\,2015bh was faint at this phase (see light curves in Figure~\ref{fig:hst_lcs}), we first obtained a short 120\,s exposure on a nearby reference star.
 We then performed a blind offset to acquire the position of SN\,2015bh, where we obtained a total of $5 \times 1200$\,s exposures.
 Standard reduction procedures were carried out using IRAF \citep{tody86}.
 We used the reference star observation to determine the position of SN\,2015bh on the slit and the shape of the spectral trace for extraction.
 We performed flux calibration of the 1D spectrum using observations of a spectrophotometric standard taken at a similar airmass on the same night.
-The spectrum, shown in Figure~\ref{fig:spec}, appears consistent with that of an \ion{H}{2} region.
-Though we do not detect any clear features of the SN (e.g., broad lines), we present an analysis of the spectrum in Section~\ref{sec:spec}.
+The reduced spectrum in shown in Figure~\ref{fig:spec}.